leterDieu/Stellarity-mcoc/wiki/dev/docs/items/clockwork_crossbow.md

 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
 **Clockwork Crossbow** is a modified variant of a Crossbow that is able to shoot as fast as you can right-click, but deals a bit less damage.

+<i class="icon-minecraft icon-minecraft-enchanted-book"></i> Clockwork Crossbow can be enchanted with any Crossbow enchantment.
+Due to it ignoring Crossbow charging, Quick Charge has a brand new effect.

+<i class="icon-minecraft icon-minecraft-anvil"></i> Clockwork Crossbow can be repaired by fusing it with a different <i class="icon-minecraft icon-minecraft-crossbow"></i>Crossbow.

+<br><br>

+[TOC]

 </div>
 <div class="foka-infobox-table">
   <table id="foka-infobox--item">